Shrimpin’ Dippin’ Broth

 Crispy Shrimp in Tasso Sauce

-Although Tasso by itself is a bit spicy, it really is a fantastic addition to the cream sauce, where it is tamed down, but can definitely still be tasted.
+Although Tasso by itself is a bit spicy, it really is a fantastic addition to the cream sauce.
+That spiciness gets a bit tamed down, but can definitely still be tasted.
 You can’t beat the flavors in this crispy shrimp in Tasso sauce.
-I use this same cream sauce over biscuits for a twist on the traditional biscuits-and-gravy.

 If you can’t find Tasso, you can substitute good smoked ham.